temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

    - [Windows amd64](https://temporal.download/cli/archive/latest?platform=windows&arch=amd64)
    - [Windows arm64](https://temporal.download/cli/archive/latest?platform=windows&arch=arm64)
 2. Extract the downloaded archive.
-3. Add the `temporal` binary to your PATH. (`temporal.exe` for Windows)
+3. Add the `temporal` binary to your PATH (use `temporal.exe` for Windows).

 ## Starting the Temporal Server

-Run the following command to start the Temporal Server.
-This command also starts the Web UI.
+To start the Temporal Server and Web UI, run the following command:

 ```bash
 temporal server start-dev
 ```

-At this point you should have a server running on `localhost:7233` and a web interface at <http://localhost:8233>.
+This launches a server on `localhost:7233` and a web interface at <http://localhost:8233>.

-By default, it doesn’t persist your data—if you start a Workflow, Ctrl-C, and run the command again, your Workflow will be gone.
+By default, data isn't persisted.

-If you'd like your Workflows to be saved, use the `--db-filename` flag:
+If you want to save Workflows, use the `--db-filename` flag:

 ```bash
 temporal server start-dev --db-filename temporal.db